Great Industrial Exposition of Berlin: Notable attractions

 The exhibition was not a simple trade fair but it was more cast as a piece of art.
 It was not only about showing industrial advancements but at the same time it showed the world to visitors of Berlin.

 The German food industry not only showed its products, but they were also sold in the many restaurants.
 Beer gardens as well as high class gastronomy were present all around.
 In the lake haven one could use Venetian gondolas to travel to the other side of the lake.
 A circus showed animals from the tropics and a large panorama showed north pole impressions.
 One could use a balloon to look at the place from above that had also a large water slide, the American Theatre and long series of other funfair rides.

 The German Colonial Exhibition (Deutsche Kolonial-Ausstellung) showed recreations of villages from East Africa, Togo, Cameroons and New Guinea complete with more than 100 natives that were brought to Berlin for the real authentic impression.
 In the "Kairo" section the small bazaar streets of the Cairo Old Town were recreated complete with an Arabic Café and a mosque.
 A pyramid was erected along with a small Egyptian peasant village.
 A lift ran alongside the pyramid to the top to be used as a high viewpoint.

 The Old Berlin Exhibition showed a Berlin impression as it had existed in the Middle Ages, complete with a market, a town hall and a theater.

-Otto Lilienthal was showing his steam engines - he was not allowed to demonstrate his airplanes but he gave a lecture on practical flight experiments on June 16.
+Otto Lilienthal was showing his steam engines - he was not allowed to demonstrate his airplanes but he gave a lecture on practical flight experiments on 16 June.

+Friedrich Wölfert showed his hydrogen-filled airship Deutschland.

 The large telescope was a major success despite only being completed in September.
 Due to the large public interest it was later moved to its own building, today the Archenhold Observatory today.
 All the other buildings had to be torn down as the fair allowance included a requirement that the installations were only to be temporary.